markj0hnst0n/fauxdjsmilestoneproj1/README.md

 #### Audio Page Pictures and embedded content

-- allows fans and potential employers to hear what Faux DJs do musically
+- allows fans and potential employers to hear what music Faux DJs play

 #### Contact form